nikhilsh/A-N-D-R-O-I-D-B-O-Y-S/README.md

 `com.badlogic.gdx.scenes.scene2d.Stage`
 > A 2D scene graph containing hierarchies of `actor`s.
 Stage handles the viewport and distributes input events.

+`com.badlogic.gdx.scenes.scene2d.ui.Skin`
+> A skin stores resources for UI widgets to use (texture regions, ninepatches, fonts, colors, etc).

 `com.badlogic.gdx.scenes.scene2d.ui.Touchpad`
 > An on-screen joystick.
 The movement area of the joystick is circular, centered on the touchpad, and its size determined by the smaller touchpad dimension.

+`com.badlogic.gdx.scenes.scene2d.utils.TextureRegionDrawable`
+> Drawable for a TextureRegion.

 `com.badlogic.gdx.utils.Array`
 > A resizable, ordered or unordered array of objects.
 If unordered, this class avoids a memory copy when removing elements (the last element is moved to the removed element's position).

 `com.badlogic.gdx.utils.Pool`
 > A pool of objects that can be reused to avoid allocation.

+`com.badlogic.gdx.utils.viewport.StretchViewport`
+> A ScalingViewport that uses Scaling.stretch so it does not keep the aspect ratio, the world is scaled to take the whole screen.

 ## Directories
 * [desktop](https://github.com/nikhilsh/A-N-D-R-O-I-D-B-O-Y-S/tree/master/desktop): Desktop version